microsoft/DeepSpeed/blogs/deepspeed-ucp/README.md

-While *UCP* provides a common interface for different parallelism strategies, the development of transformation from arbitrary distributed checkpoints to *UCP* can still have a high engineering and implementation cost.
-This is because each GPU in distributed training calls a persist method (e.g., torch.save() in PyTorch) to save a checkpoint file of the GPU model states it owns to the disk, and the exact content of each checkpoint varies across different techniques.
+While *UCP* provides a common interface for different parallelism strategies, the development of transformation from arbitrary distributed checkpoints to *UCP* can still incur a high engineering and implementation cost.
+This is because the number of distributed checkpoint files and their contents can vary across the different parallel training techniques.

-To tackle this challenge, *UCP* provides *UCP* language, which is a simple but powerful specification language for converting several types of distributed checkpoints into the common format described in previous section. *UCP* does this in two ways.
+To tackle this challenge, *UCP* provides *UCP* language, which is a simple but powerful specification language for converting a distributed checkpoint into the atomic checkpoint format, described in previous section. *UCP* does this in two ways.
 First, it provides a declarative system with pre-defined *parameter patterns*, which cover a wide range of parallelism strategies for model states.
 Parameter patterns contain